 The MIT Office of Engineering Outreach Programs (OEOP) runs outreach programs under the School of Engineering at MIT for underrepresented and underserved students interested in science, technology, engineering, and mathematics.
 Since 1975, our programs have provided enriching science and engineering experiences to over 4,000 middle and high school students free of charge.

-In 2014, we served around 500 diverse and talented students.
+In 2017, we served around 400 diverse and talented students.
 60 to 70 percent of our students come from low socio-economic backgrounds.
-70 to 80 percent of our students are underrepresented minorities.
+70 to 80 percent of our students are members of underrepresented minority groups.

 Making science and engineering careers accessible to all.

 To diversify the science and engineering community by serving students from underrepresented and underserved backgrounds and empowering these students to develop the skills and confidence needed to pursue careers in technical fields.

 A truly impactful experience can change a student’s entire life.